ofbennett/julia-set-fractal/README.md

 ## Overview

 I used the [julia programming language](https://julialang.org) to generate julia sets and to plot and animate the beautiful [fractal patterns](https://en.wikipedia.org/wiki/Fractal) that the set produces.
 I chose julia because its an interesting and fairly new language designed to be easy to use and extremely efficient for numerically intensive calculations.
-Indeed when I compared this julia code to equivalent code written in python I found julia to be x50-x100 faster!
+I also implemented the same program in Python in a range of different ways to compare run times.
+See below for my benchmark runs.

 <p align="center"><img src="./resources/julia_set_example.png" width="600"></p>